 However, my tests showed that HMA can’t access geo-restricted content on most major streaming platforms.
 While it unblocked Netflix, only some servers worked, and I encountered several errors during streaming.
 If you’re looking for a VPN that can easily bypass geo-restrictions, check out some of the top-tier VPN services available.

-If you’d like to try HMA for yourself, the VPN has a 7-day free trial and 30-day money-back guarantee.
+You can test HMA and all its features yourself completely risk-free, as the VPN has a 7-day free trial and 30-day money-back guarantee.
 You just have to buy it directly from HMA’s website.

-HMA failed to unblock almost all the streaming platforms I tried to access.
-Although it successfully bypassed geo-restrictions for Netflix, the results weren’t consistent.
-For Disney+, Hulu, Amazon Prime Video, HBO Max, BBC iPlayer, and ITV Player, HMA was blocked from accessing either the website or the content.
-I disconnected from the VPN throughout testing to ensure each website was still functioning after every error I encountered — but sadly, it was HMA causing the issues.
-The services worked as intended when I used a top-tier competitor.
+If you travel often and want to keep watching the content you pay for when it’s blocked abroad, I wouldn’t recommend using HMA.
+The VPN failed to work with almost all the streaming platforms I tried to access during my tests.
+Although I could use the VPN to watch Netflix, the results weren’t consistent for other major streaming sites.
+HMA was blocked from accessing Disney+, Hulu, Amazon Prime Video, HBO Max, BBC iPlayer, and ITV Player.
+My team and I disconnected from the VPN throughout testing to ensure each website still worked after every proxy error, and this test confirmed that HMA was causing the issues.
+All the streaming sites worked as intended when we used a top-tier competitor.

 Netflix was the only streaming service that I could access with HMA.
-I tested the connection on various servers, including the US, the UK, and Germany.
-Oddly enough, HMA failed to unblock a single Netflix library when using the specialized streaming servers.
-Eventually, I found a non-specialized virtual US server based in Germany that could help me get around the annoying Netflix proxy error.
-This allowed me to access US shows in high quality without any connection drops or issues.
+I used the VPN’s server in Asheville to watch Netflix US, while my teammates in the UK and Germany successfully connected through servers in their countries.
+Oddly enough, HMA failed to unblock a single Netflix library when I tried using its specialized streaming servers.
+The non-optimized server in Asherville allowed me to access US shows in high quality without any connection drops or issues.

-To avoid messages like this, I recommend you use ExpressVPN to get past Hulu’s geo-blocks — it works every time and provides high speeds for uninterrupted streaming.
+To avoid messages like this, I recommend you use ExpressVPN to get past Disney+ geo-blocks — it works every time and provides high speeds for uninterrupted streaming.

-HMA’s specialized streaming server didn’t allow me to watch BBC iPlayer content with its UK servers.
-I could view the website, but I didn’t have the option to load shows or movies.
-I saw this error message instead:
+Surprisingly, HMA’s specialized streaming server didn’t allow my teammate in the UK to watch BBC iPlayer content with its UK servers.
+She could view the website, but didn’t have the option to load shows or movies.
+Instead, she saw this error message:

 BBC iPlayer only works in the UK.
 Sorry, it’s due to rights issues.
 In the UK?
 Here’s some advice.

-ITV Player prevented me from watching shows but allowed me to log in to the platform and view its library.
-I tried regular and specialized streaming servers, but it refused to work on all of them.
+When she tried to access the ITV Player, it prevented her from watching shows but allowed her to log in to the platform and view its library.
+My teammate tried regular and specialized streaming servers, but it refused to work on all of them.

-While connected, I also tested a couple of online games, such as Counter-Strike, and found the experience to be average.
-Though the connection was great, the game occasionally lagged — so I can’t recommend HMA if you want to play games while connected to a VPN.
+On the other hand, I saw a major increase in ping, or latency, as I ran speed tests on servers far away from my location.
+While connected, I tested a couple of online games, such as Counter-Strike, and found the experience to be average.
+Though the speed was great, the high latency occasionally caused the game to lag.
+I suggest you use nearby servers with low ping if you want to play online games with HMA.

 I was impressed by the fast speeds HMA’s network could produce with most server locations.
-On average, speeds only decreased by 27.6% compared to my regular connection.
+On average, speeds decreased by 35.86% compared to my regular network speeds of 320Mbps — a decent result considering most servers I tested were far away.
+From my location in the US, I tested servers in New York City, Mexico City, Manama (Bahrain), and Singapore.

 The speed test feature built into HMA is a convenient addition, but the results were slower than what was displayed on my external speed test.
 The feature can work great if you need a quick glance at speeds, but free websites, such as Ookla, give you more accurate results.